 This was my revelation:

 One can learn technique and figures until the end of time, but if you don’t dance with your full spirit, if you don’t give yourself fully to the dance, you will only be moving your body and not really dancing.

 Don’t get me wrong, learning proper technique is very important, but there is a time and place for it.
 During a lesson, practicing at home or with your partner at the practicas, is when you should work on figures and technique.
 But when you get to the milonga, this is your opportunity to truly dance.
 One of the beautiful things about Tango is that the milonga is the designated place for the enjoyment of the dance.
-Milongas are where you hug and kiss friends, meet new ones, have a drink, a bite to eat, socialize and of course dance.
+Milongas are where you hug and kiss friends, meet new ones, have a drink, a bite to eat, socialize, and of course dance.
 Let the practice time be for working on how to dance and let the milongas be where you let your creativity, energy, passion and emotions flow.
-When we are fully connected with the music and our partners, our body will naturally know what to do without our brains getting in the way.
+When we are fully connected with the music and our partners, our bodies will naturally know what to do without our brains getting in the way.

-I used to think connection was only about the physical contact between two people; the embrace, our chests pressed together, our arms wrapped around each other and our heads lightly touching.
+I used to think the connection was only about the physical contact between two people; the embrace, our chests pressed together, our arms wrapped around each other and our heads lightly touching.
 And it is partially about that.
-But connection is much more than physical.
+But the connection is much more than physical.
 It’s the emotional and spiritual connection that transpires during that tanda that makes the dance truly amazing.

-So, the next time you go out dancing, dance with your spirit, be fully present and find your JOY.
+So, the next time you go out dancing, dance with your spirit, be fully present, and find your JOY.